Back

 EdTech statistics from 2021 to 2031

 After seeing the world and the realm of offline education ravaged by the pandemic, this comes as no surprise.
 Educational facilities and students saw the flexibility and value of online learning.
 They used it even after the effects of the virus lessened.
-Schools and tutors that still operate offline are using new online educational tools to enhance their education experiences.
+Schools and tutors who still operate offline are using new online educational tools to enhance their education experiences.

 Technology trends